Another summer heatwave is expected in the coming days with meteorologists saying a heat dome could add to the situation.

 Create a cross breeze

-Remember when I said turning the air con up wasn’t an option?
-I meant it.
-A much more environmentally friendly option would be to create a cross breeze using a fan and an open window.
+A more environmentally friendly option than air conditioning is to create a cross breeze using a fan and an open window.

-Position the fan (which uses less electricity) across the room from the window and the cooling airflow created will make sure you get a good night's sleep.
+Position the fan across the room from the window and the cooling airflow created will make sure you get a good night's sleep.
 For really hot nights place a frozen water bottle in front of the fan, and then you can enjoy a cold bottle of water when you wake up in the morning.